muellerberndt/scrooge-mcetherface/README.md

 ## Important Notes

+- This is a weekend project that hasn't been extensively tested.
+Don't use it on mainnet.
 - Act responsibly and don't accidentally kill anyone else's contract.
 - **Use only on testnet and at your own risk**.